Learn / Why Do So Many People Choose to Go to Rehab in California?

 Our environment impacts our mood, so you’ll want to make sure you’re happy with the rehab’s setting and amenities.
-It’s a good idea to check for these on the rehab’s website, or browse LuxuryRehabs.com’s individual listings.
-We always showcase images of the center and list their amenities, activities and more.
+It’s a good idea to check for these on the rehab’s website or browse LuxuryRehabs.com’s individual listings.
+We always showcase images of the center and list its amenities, activities, and more.

 Anyone struggling with substance abuse or mental health concerns can attend residential rehab.
 It’s recommended to receive residential treatment if you have high-risk concerns such as co-occurring disorders.
 Residential rehabs offer hands-on, round-the-clock care by clinicians and support staff that’s so important for some.

 California was one of the first states to embrace holistic wellness, but what exactly does ‘holistic’ mean?
 In medicine, holistic means “considering a whole thing or being to be more than a collection of parts.”4 Holistic rehabs focus on treating the whole person, mind, body, and spirit.
 This approach can touch parts of your life that traditional therapy may not always address.